-Constipation is a very common digestive problem that affects Vancouver and approximately 63 million people in the U.S. alone.
+Constipation is a very common digestive problem that affects approximately 63 million people in the U.S. alone.
 (12) To meet the Rome IV criteria of having constipation, a person must experience fewer than three bowel movements per week over the last three preceding months.
 The stools must be hard or lumpy for at least 25 percent of the bowel movements.

 Some people may have more than three bowel movements in a week, but may feel like they are not evacuating the stools completely from the bowels, may have hard or lumpy stools often, or may experience excessive gas and bloating.
 These patients may also benefit from treatments available for constipation.

 Constipation can have a number of causes, such as insufficient water intake, poor gallbladder health with insufficient bile production, lack of adequate fiber intake, liver disorders, injuries, and SIBO.

 An assessment for constipation may include a detailed history and involves paying attention to nutrition, fiber, and processed sugar intake.
 All of these things can contribute to constipation.

 Treatment for constipation may include certain diet and lifestyle changes based on the patient’s diet and intake of water.
 The introduction of digestive enzymes and support with stomach acid may also be included as part of a treatment plan.
 Liver and gallbladder support, such as lecithin and bile supplements, may also be helpful.
 In some instances, prokinetics like Prucalopride, Erythromycin, and low dose Naltrexone may be recommended.